History of Kyrgyzstan: Perestroika and Glasnost. Towards independence: 1985–1991

+Priority over Soviet Union laws and negotiations on a new Treaty

 On 15 December 1990, the Supreme Soviet voted to change the republic's name to the Republic of Kyrgyzstan.
 In January 1991, Akayev introduced new government structures and appointed a government consisting mainly of younger, reform-oriented politicians.
-On 5 February 1991, the name of the capital, Frunze, was changed to Bishkek.
+On 5 February 1991, the capital's name, Frunze, was changed to Bishkek.

 Despite these moves toward independence, economic realities seemed to work against secession from the Soviet Union In a referendum on the preservation of the USSR, in March 1991, 88.7% of the voters approved a proposal to remain part of the union as a "renewed federation."

+Soviet coup attempt, the Transition Period and the end of the Soviet Union

-On August 19, 1991, when the State Emergency Committee assumed power in Moscow, there was an attempt to depose Akayev in Kyrgyzstan.
+On 19 August 1991, when the State Emergency Committee assumed power in Moscow, there was an attempt to depose Akayev in Kyrgyzstan.
 After the coup collapsed the following week, Akayev and Vice President German Kuznetsov announced their resignations from the Communist Party of the Soviet Union (CPSU), and the entire politburo and secretariat resigned.
 This was followed by the Supreme Soviet vote declaring independence from the Soviet Union on 31 August 1991, becoming the first of the five Republics of Soviet Central Asia to break away.

-Independence and the Akayev Presidency: 1991-2005
+Independence and the Akayev presidency: 1991–2005

 Kyrgyz was announced as the state language in September 1991.
 In October 1991, Akayev ran unopposed and was elected President of the new independent republic by direct ballot, receiving 95% of the votes cast.
-Together with the representatives of seven other republics, he signed the Treaty of the New Economic Communists that same month.
-On December 21, 1991, Kyrgyzstan formally entered the new Commonwealth of Independent States (CIS).